Darwin's Twine Ball Museum

-The largest ball of twine made by one man can easily be viewed in a gazebo in front of the museum.
+The ball of twine can easily be viewed in a gazebo in front of the museum.

-Francis Johnson, son of US congressman Magnus Johnson, wound his first piece of baler twine in March 1950.
+Johnson, who was the son of US congressman Magnus Johnson, wound his first piece of baler twine in March 1950.

 As the ball grew, Johnson could no longer wrap the twine by hand and had to use large railroad jacks, that were built to lift boxcars, to move the ball of twine.